-The cost of future COLAs is currently not included in the 2019 Funding Valuation.
+The cost of future COLAs is currently not included in the 2019 Funding Valuation, even though there is a high likelihood that they will be permitted and that they will be granted when allowed.
 Future COLAs are currently recognized in the calculations of costs and liabilities only after they are granted.